-Recently, the Indonesian government adopted several business-friendly policies to make it simpler for foreign investors to jumpstart their businesses in the archipelago.
+Recently, the Government adopted several business-friendly policies and introduced OSS Indonesia to make it simpler for foreign investors to jumpstart their businesses in the archipelago.
 The results are, however, questionable.

 This article introduces a newly established system of company registration in Indonesia through so-called Online Single Submission System and provides a general overview of the most important facts at the time of its release.